Some relations between Schwarz-Pick inequality and von Neumann's inequality: Dilations of matrices and geometry

 \section{Dilations of $2\times2$ matrices and geometry}

-In this section, we study possible relations between geometry with respect to $d_{\Delta}$ and analysis of $2\times 2$ matrices.
+Here, we study possible relations between geometry with respect to $d_{\Delta}$ and analysis of $2\times 2$ matrices.
 In the rest of this paper, we assume that $\Delta$ is a matrix of holomorphic functions and $B_{\Delta}\subset\C^d$ is connected.